RunTypes

 Built-in String Formats

-Import string formats from @mionkit/type-formats/FormatsString:
+Import string formats from @mionjs/type-formats/StringFormats:

 Usage Examples

-import {StrEmail} from '@mionkit/type-formats/FormatsString';
+import {FormatEmail} from '@mionjs/type-formats/StringFormats';

-type UserEmail = StrEmail;
+type UserEmail = FormatEmail;

 // Valid